Chart Color Schemes

 AreaSearch analysis of residential development drivers sees South Bunbury recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, South Bunbury has experienced around 27 dwellings receiving development approval annually over the past five financial years, totalling an estimated 137 homes.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, South Bunbury has experienced around 27 dwellings receiving development approval annually over the past five financial years, totalling an estimated 137 homes.
 So far in FY-26, 16 approvals have been recorded.
-On average, each dwelling has added approximately 2.6 new residents per year between FY-21 and FY-25, indicating solid demand that supports property values.
-New homes are being built at an average expected construction cost of $445,000, demonstrating a developer focus on the premium segment with upmarket properties.
+On average, each dwelling has attracted approximately 2.6 new residents per year between FY-21 and FY-25, indicating solid demand that supports property values.
+The average expected construction cost value of new homes over this period is $445,000, reflecting a developer focus on the premium segment with upmarket properties.

 This financial year has seen $45.6 million in commercial approvals registered, suggesting robust local business investment.
-Compared to Rest of WA, South Bunbury has around half the rate of new dwelling approvals per person while it places among the 37th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+Compared to the Rest of WA, South Bunbury has around half the rate of new dwelling approvals per person and places among the 37th percentile of areas assessed nationally, resulting in relatively constrained buyer choice which supports interest in existing dwellings.
 This level is also below average nationally, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 96.0% detached dwellings and 4.0% medium and high-density housing, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Recent construction comprises 96.0% detached dwellings and 4.0% medium and high-density housing, preserving South Bunbury's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development